mrkarezina/backend-challenge-2021/README.md

 ## Resources

 This was my first time using Django.
-The following resources where helpful in making this api:
+The following resources where helpful in making this API:

 - [Simple boilerplate for django rest framework](https://github.com/p8ul/django-rest-framework-boilerplate)
 - [How to Implement Token Authentication using Django REST Framework](https://simpleisbetterthancomplex.com/tutorial/2018/11/22/how-to-implement-token-authentication-using-django-rest-framework.html)